erickvnrm/erickvnrm/README.md

 <div>

-I'm a backend developer who’s always eager to learn and grow in the world of web development.
+- I'm a backend developer who’s always eager to learn and grow in the world of web development.
-I mainly work with PHP (Laravel), Python (FastAPI), and Java (Spring Boot).
+- I mainly work with PHP (Laravel), Python (FastAPI), and Java (Spring Boot).

-I like to focus on writing clean, functional, and well-structured code.
-I enjoy solving problems and building web applications from scratch or improving existing ones.
+- I like to focus on writing clean, functional, and well-structured code.
+- I enjoy solving problems and building web applications from scratch or improving existing ones.

-Right now, I'm looking for my first opportunity as a junior developer.
-If you're up for collaborating or have an interesting project, feel free to reach out!
+- If you're up for collaborating or have an interesting project, feel free to reach out!

 </div>